Best Social Science Apps

 Social science instruction directly prepares students for active citizenship.
 Kids learn the mechanics of government alongside the historical events that formed our present reality.
 Without this foundation, making sense of current events becomes a struggle.
 Community participation drops.

 Students remember more when they participate.
-Pairing technology with problem-based learning increases student engagement Journal of International Academic Research.
-Instant feedback also accelerates the learning process Harvard University.
+Pairing technology with problem-based learning increases student engagement.
+Instant feedback also accelerates the learning process.
 Educational apps offer exactly this kind of immediate response, allowing kids to grasp geography or economics faster than they would with a stack of traditional worksheets.

 These subjects build analytical thinking.
 Children learn to evaluate evidence and spot bias.
 Democracy relies on these exact skills.
 When an app prompts a student to compare conflicting historical accounts, it forces them to think independently instead of just memorizing facts.